Abdallah-401-advanced-javascript/auth-server/README.md

 This will authinticate the login process
 ###### `oauth-middleware.js`
 This will make an authorization for the client from third-party.
+###### `bearer-auth-middleware.js`
+This middleware will use baerer jwt to check authorization for the client before send it to the main function in the route.

 ### Setup